Essential knee terminology

 An arrow in knee surgery is a small barbed fixation device for meniscal repair.

-Arthritis is a destructive process of the cartilage (the 'gristle') at the end of the bones.
+Arthritis is a destructive process of the joint cartilage (the 'gristle') covering the ends of the bones, exposing the sensitive bone underneath and causing pain and eventual deformity.

 Arthrofibrosis of the knee is a complication of injury or surgery where an excessive scar tissue response leads to painful restriction of knee motion.